Pizza2d1/pizza-paper/README.md

 # WIP:
 Polishing code to eventually port to main branch, removing unneccessary code, making sure inputs work as they should.

-Preventing wallpaper from dissapearing when deleting the image file linked to it by automatically setting it back to a default wallpaper